damku1214/VoiceOfTheCommunity/README.md

 ## Contributors
 I would like to give a huge thanks to people who contributed to this mod.
 This includes:
-* iBearATK - creator of 'Vase of the Fallen', 'Broken Heart', 'Small Twig', 'Volcanic Shard', 'Shrinking Potion', 'Growing Potion', and 'Lucky Coin'
+* iBearATK - creator of 'Vase of the Fallen', 'Broken Heart', 'Lustful Heart', 'Small Twig', 'Volcanic Shard', 'Shrinking Potion', 'Growing Potion', 'Unstable Size Potion', 'Lucky Coin', 'Soul Flame Scythe', 'Omen: Cursed Shield', 'Bottled Faeling', 'Gazing Eye Brooch', 'Gryphon's Feather', 'Shadow Thief's Sack', 'Monk's Bracers', and 'Monk's Tiger Claw Bracers'
-* Zinier - creator of 'Rusty Chalice', 'Blood-Soaked Javelin', 'Cross Necklace', 'Mana Accelerator', 'Fonias', and 'Omen: Accursed Sabre'
+* #1 swap enjoyer - creator of 'Rusty Chalice', 'Goddess's Chalice', 'Blood-Soaked Javelin', 'Cross Necklace', 'Mana Accelerator', 'Fonias', 'Omen: Accursed Sabre', 'Disorientation Device', 'Carleon Commander's Bihänder', 'Demon-guard's Training Sword', 'Shield of the Unrelenting', 'Omen: Horcrux Pendant', 'Standard-issue Mining Pick', 'Dwarven Legend's Pickaxe', 'Sagittarius's Chakram', 'Blooming Eden', 'Steel Aegis', 'B0n3 0f R4nD0mn3ss', 'B0n3 0f 3t3rn1ty: Randomness', 'Power Halberd', 'Demoman's Bottle', 'Forgotten Company Helmet', and 'Manatech Sequence Breaker'
-* Haxa - creator of 'Omen: Flask of Botulism', 'Omen: Corrupted Symbol', 'Beginner's Lance', and 'Heavy-Duty Carleon Helmet'
+* Haxa - creator of 'Omen: Flask of Botulism', 'Omen: Corrupted Symbol', 'Beginner's Lance', 'Heavy-Duty Carleon Helmet', 'Ginga Pachinko', 'Kabuto', and 'Mask of Sogeking'
-* regular anime girl - creator of 'Tainted Finger' and 'Rotten Wings'
+* Chained Champion - creator of 'Tainted Finger', 'Recoverd Fingers', 'Corrupted God's Hand', 'Rotten Wings', 'Mana Fountain', 'Attendant's Cuirass', 'Omen: Cursed Daggers', and 'The Endless Cycle'
-* Steak - creator of 'Dream Catcher', 'Winged Spear', and 'Weird Herbs'
+* Steak - creator of 'Dream Catcher', 'Winged Spear', 'Solar-Winged Sword', 'Lunar-Winged Insignia', 'Wings of Dawn', 'Omen: Last Dawn', 'Weird Herbs', and 'Devil's Mask'
-* Vaalfen - creator of 'Frozen Spear'
+* Vaalfen - creator of 'Frozen Spear', 'Spear of the Frozen Moon', 'Sword of the Toxic Moon', and 'Scythe of the Twin Moons'
-* viktor_k - creator of 'Spiky Rapida'
+* viktor_k - creator of 'Spiky Rapida', 'Shieldbone', 'Bone of Eternity: Shield', 'Diary of an Old Master', and 'Omen: The Secret of the King'
-* WillSP - creator of 'Cursed Hourglass'
+* WillSP - creator of 'Cursed Hourglass', 'Rusty Shovel', 'Crimson Cap', 'Sword of Ages', 'Broken Watch', 'Helix Brooch', 'Tetronimo', 'T-Bone', 'Craftsman's Chisel', 'Master Craftsman's Chisel', and 'Makeshift Helmet'
+* נתנאל יוסופוב - creator of 'The Sword of the Protector'
+* lwOythgiMylS - creator of 'Becchi', 'Happiest Mask', and 'Omen: Damocles'
+* BlazingSun - creator of 'Ring Target'
-* damku1214 (Yes, it's me!) - creator of 'Tainted Red Scarf'
+* damku1214 (Yes, it's me!) - creator of 'Tainted Red Scarf', 'Tattered Cat Plushie', and 'Golden Megaphone'

+## For Developers
+The freeze max hit increase by the 'Spear of the Frozen Moon' is hard-coded due to game limitations, which means that instead of just increasing the max hit count, it sets the hit count depending on the number of said item you have and the number of Absolute Zero inscriptions you have.

+The jump height increase by the 'Gryphon's Feather' is also hard-coded into the game; it may have conflicts with future mods that contain items that increase jump height.

+The bone item randomizer from the 'B0n3 0f R4nD0mn3ss' is also semi-hard coded.
+It will have conflicts if the bone item naming do not match the naming rules by MrBacanudo and I.

+The hazardous item pool from the 'Crimson Cap' is hard-coded as well.

+If you want to make an item mod that configures hard-coded features and want it compatible with this mod, please contact me via Discord (damku1214) and we can sort stuff out.